 - Ensure the program is set to the correct day and time and is scheduled to “run.”
 If you’re having problems turning off the program, set the temperature by using the up/down arrows and using the “hold” button.
-This will make the heat to start if thermostat settings are an issue.
+This will cause the furnace to start if thermostat is causing an issue.

 - Set the temperature setting to 5 degrees warmer than what the room temperature currently is.

 If your heat hasn’t kicked on within a couple minutes, ensure it has power by changing the fan switch from “auto” to “on.”
 If the fan doesn’t start, your heating system may not have power.

 If you utilize a smart thermostat—like one made by Nest, Ecobee, Lux, Honeywell or Bosch—troubleshooting will depend on your model.
 Refer to the manufacturer’s website for assistance.
 If you still can’t get your Wi-Fi thermostat to function, contact us at 715-384-3163 for heating and cooling service.

 Next, check if your breaker and furnace switch are on.

 - Look for your main electrical panel.
 If you have no idea where it is, look for a gray metal box in your basement, garage or closet.

 - Ensure your hands and feet aren’t moist prior to touching the panel or breakers.

 - Locate the breaker titled “furnace” or “heat,” and double-check it’s turned “on.”
 If the breaker has tripped, it will be in the middle or “off” area.